ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-ssl-discovery/ingress-with-ssl-discovery-via-tls.md

 You'll notice that the certificate is attached to the load balancer created by the ingress.
 We didn't specify the certificate `ARN` in the ingress manifest, yet it was attached to the load balancer due to SSL discovery via the `tls` field in the ingress.

-## Step 5: Add Record in Route53
+## Step 5: Add Record in Route 53

-Go to AWS Route53 and add an `A` record (e.g `api.example.com`) for your domain that points to the Load Balancer.
+Go to AWS Route 53 and add an `A` record (e.g `api.example.com`) for your domain that points to the Load Balancer.
 You can use alias to point the subdomain to the load balancer that was created.

-## Step 6: Access App Using Route53 DNS
+## Step 6: Access App Using Route 53 DNS

-Once the load balancer is in `Active` state, you can hit the subdomain you created in Route53 and verify if everything is working properly.
+Once the load balancer is in `Active` state, you can hit the subdomain you created in Route 53 and verify if everything is working properly.

 Try accessing the following paths: